 The XYZprinting scanner supports an image size of 1920 x 1080p as well as 630 x 480p image depth, at 30fps.
 According to the guide, the ideal scanning range is between 30 and 50 cm from the object / person being scanned, so keep this in mind if you’re trying to get the best results.

-Overall, the XYZprinting handheld scanner 1.0 A is a strong 3D scanner option for the price.
+Overall, the XYZprinting handheld scanner 1.0 Pro is good value 3D scanner option.
 Some have claimed it can be unreliable with scans occasionally failing to complete however, though if you can get past this it’s a great cheap 3D scanner that won’t set you back thousands of dollars.

 This video shows the XYZprinting scanner in action scanning a full color model: